ComputeCanada/magic_castle/docs/README.md

 #### 10.3.2 With Mokey

-If user signup with Mokey is enabled, users can create their own account at
+If user sign-up with Mokey is enabled, users can create their own account at
 ```
 https://mokey.yourcluster.domain.tld/auth/signup
 ```